okami101/vuetify-admin/docs/guide/laravel.md

 ### Provided features and generated code

-Finally, the installer will integrate some additional boilerplate code to get basic features working within Vtec Admin :
+Finally, the installer will integrate some additional boilerplate code to get basic features working within Vuetify Admin :

 * Modify some configs as cors for ready-to-go API SPA plugging.
 * Impersonation feature